ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

 You can use IBM Cloud Connect to connect two data centers.
-IBM Cloud Connect is a software-defined network interconnect service that brings secure public cloud and SaaS solution connectivity to client locations around the world.
+IBM Cloud Connect is a software-defined network interconnect service that brings secure connectivity to client locations around the world.
 For more information, see [Connecting Power Systems Virtual Server instances and networks](/docs/power-iaas?topic=power-iaas-connecting-networks).

 IBM Cloud Connect is only available to IBM clients within the US.
 {: important}